s-a-nersisyan/ExhauFS/README.md

 # Tutorial

+In this section we illustrate the main functionality of ExhauFS, and together with that show how to reproduce the results present in the manuscript.

 <details>
   <summary>A toy example (classification)</summary>
   We illustrate ExhauFS basics by using a small [cervical cancer toy dataset](https://archive.ics.uci.edu/ml/datasets/Cervical+Cancer+Behavior+Risk) with 72 samples and 19 features.
 All necessary data for this example can be found in `tutorial/cervical_cancer` directory.